 Ngoye, F.; Lakiss, L.; Qin, Z.; Laforge, S.; Canaff, C.; Tarighi, M.; Valtchev, V.; Thomas, K.; Vicente, A.; Gilson, J. Mitigating coking during methylcyclohexane transformation on HZSM-5 zeolites with additional porosity.
 J. Catal.
 2014, 320, 118-126.

 Highly flammable liquid and vapour.
+May be fatal if swallowed and enters airways.
 Causes skin irritation.
+Causes serious eye irritation.
+May cause respiratory irritation.
 May cause drowsiness or dizziness.
-May be fatal if swallowed and enters airways.